Doreamonsky/Panzer-War-Lit-Mod/Tutorials/Vehicle.md

 And,finish the Step 1-4 in [GetStarted](GetStarted.md)

+SoftWares:

+Unity 2019.2.13f1 (You **can't** use higher version!!!)

+Blender 2.7

+Substance Painter & Photoshop

 ## Step.1 Process the Vehicle Model

 ![Vehicle-Model](VehicleModel.jpg)

+Before get started,you should learn about the 3D model softwares.Blender is recommended because it is free and small.The following tutorial will use Blender as the modeling software.You can download it from <https://www.blender.org/download/>

+### Child-Parent Relationship

 The wheels,turret,gun and dym(barrel) of the vehicle model should have a correct child-parent relationship and name.